zuo-ls/pytoolbed/README.md

 ### -1 others
 image reducer
-resize_image according to the journels' requirement
+resize_image according to the journels' ' requirements.